Witiko/doctoral-thesis/main.md

 📖{hard vector space model}

-State-of-the-art math information retrieval systems rely on the hard soft vector space model of @salton1975vector, which is fast and interpretable but its accuracy is limited by its failure to recognize that the meaning of different words and symbols can be similar or related.
+State-of-the-art math information retrieval systems rely on the hard vector space model of @salton1975vector, which is fast and interpretable but whose accuracy is limited by its failure to recognize that the meaning of different words and symbols can be similar or otherwise related.

 📖{soft vector space model}